Homebuying

 • Age: Both your age and the age of other individuals listed on the home’s title.

-• Lender: The specific lender you choose.
+• Lender: Specific lender you choose.

 Seniors might be interested in this option because they won’t be obligated to make a monthly payment until they sell their home or pass away, and they’ll also maintain ownership of their home.